|

 - Doctor's Guide, 10/15/02

-- Coenzyme Q10 May Slow Parkinson's - WebMD,
+May Slow Parkinson's - WebMD, 10/14/02 - "High

-popular supplement coenzyme Q10 helps slow the
+doses of the popular supplement coenzyme Q10 helps

-protect against cellular damage"
+make energy and protect against cellular damage"

 -